Contact RRSC Council Members

 Will Nelson

 Nelson is the president and CEO of Nelson Tractor Company, a farm equipment dealership headquartered in Blairsville, Ga.
-Prior to joining the family firm, he was a consultant for Dematteo Moness research and investing firm and was involved with several product development groups including Deere, Kubota and New Holland.
+Prior to joining the family firm, he was a consultant for Dematteo Moness research and investing firm and was involved with several product development groups, including Deere, Kubota, and New Holland.

-He has served on the United Community Bank Customer Advisory Board and the Kubota National Dealer Advisory Council representing the southeastern United States, Puerto Rico and the Virgin Islands.
+He has served on the United Community Bank Customer Advisory Board and the Kubota National Dealer Advisory Council, representing the southeastern United States, Puerto Rico, and the Virgin Islands.
 In addition, he is a past president of the Union County Rotary Club and currently serves on the board of the Southern Equipment Dealers Association.

 David “Ron” Robertson

 Robertson grew up on a farm in Hardin County, Tennessee.
 He worked in various positions for International Harvester and the Case Corporation until returning to full-time farming in the Hardin County area.
-He established Cypress Hill Farm, which he operates today, growing about 3000 acres of crops and Timber.
+He established Cypress Hill Farm, which he operates today, growing about 3,000 acres of crops and Timber.
 He is a Director of Hardin Farmer’s Co-op and is a past president of the Co-op.
-He is also a past president of Tennessee Valley Farmers and is currently serving as its Vice President.
+He also is a past president of Tennessee Valley Farmers and is currently serving as its Vice-President.

 Danette Scudder

 Scudder has served since October 2017 as Executive Vice President for Member Services/Strategic Relations for the Tennessee Valley Public Power Association (TVPPA) and as Vice President for its subsidiary, Distributors Insurance Co.
 Prior to taking those positions, she served more than two years as TVPPA’s vice president and five years as Member Services manager.
-Scudder acts as staff liaison to TVPPA’s Government Relations Advisory Group.
+She acts as staff liaison to TVPPA’s Government Relations Advisory Group.

 She is the chair of the Tennessee Center for Performance Excellence (TNCPE) Board of Directors and serves on the TNCPE Board of Examiners.
 She was the original chair of the American Public Power Association’s Mutual Aid Working Group, a member of APPA’s Reliable Power Provider review panel and is a master judge for APPA’s Lineworker Rodeo.
 She has also served as international president of the Women’s International Network of Utility Professionals.

-She holds a bachelor’s degree in political science from the University of Evansville and a master’s degree in public administration from Texas Tech University.
+She holds a Bachelor’s degree in political science from the University of Evansville and a master’s degree in public administration from Texas Tech University.

 Randy Wiggins